lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

     - Incorrect

+This exercise would be simpler given uniform adjectives that everyone could understand.
 When describing the shape of the scatter plot and the relationship between the explanatory and explained variable, there are three important features to discuss.

 -  The **direction** of a scatter plot can be described as positive or negative.
 The direction is positive when the explained variable